It’s a bit of a funky term. Quirky even. Glutinous Maximus, but it is what I was going to call Kiss My Gluten Free. Well, almost.

 It wasn’t long before I started to get a sense that I needed to help others with Coeliac Disease or those with CD children.

-I think it was pretty obvious that being a Geographic Information Specialist, the solution was always going to involve maps.
+I think it was a no-brainer that being a Geographic Information Specialist would mean the solution was always going to involve maps.

 Just like anyone, ever, who was always researching safe places to eat, I found searching and wading through the multitude of comments on social networks and staring at food outlet websites an overwhelming activity.
 It is so draining and frustrating.